Ethenyl/Ethenyl.github.io/_posts/2020-10-01-an-alternative-git-branching-model.md

 ## Tags 🏷

-Tags are like any other branches, the main difference is that nothing happen on those, they are just markers on specific commits to express a state of your project at a given time.
+Tags are like any other branches, the main difference is that nothing happens on those, they are just markers on specific commits to express a state of your project at a given time.

 The main usage of a tag is to keep a lock of your project at a specific commit, this is critical for production release as it allows you to mark the merge commit that was the result of merging a release branch into the production branch.